kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 ## Troubleshooting

-There are some parts of the demo that require a user name to run and share dashboards and Tableau CRM dashboards.
+There are some parts of the demo that require a user name to run and share dashboards and *CRM Analytics* dashboards.
 These should be replaced when pushing to a scratch org with the username of the deploying user (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_push_md_to_scratch_org.htm).
 However sometimes we need to update the username in the codebase, ideally prior to pushing the code.
 In VS Code search for all occurrences of _@example.com_ .
 Each of these will represent a user name.
 In the VS Code terminal run

 ```
 sfdx force:user:list